jezdez/envdir/README.rst

 .. note::

-   This may raise OSError if the given directory already exists
+   This may raise OSError (or FileExistsError on Python 3) if the given directory already exists.

 Shell